ant0nee/party-game-server-side/README.md

   code - gameCode for the game (string)
 outputs:
-  success - true if operation successful (boolean) userId - the ID number for the user (int) sessionId - the sessionID for the user (String)
+  success - true if operation successful (boolean) sessionId - the sessionID for the user (String)
 result:
   User created and session for that user started